-1. The Government established by the Constitution s the successor of the provisional government of the Confederate States of America, and all the laws passed by the latter shall continue in force until the same shall be repealed or modified; and all the officers appointed by the same shall remain in office until their successors are appointed and qualified, or the offices abolished.
+1. The Government established by the Constitution s the successor of the provisional government of the Confederate States of America, and all the laws passed by the latter shall continue in force until the same shall be repealed or modified; and all the officers appointed by the same shall remain in office until their successors are appointed and qualified, or the offices

 2. All debts contracted and engagements entered into before the adoption of this constitution shall be as valid against the Confederate States under this constitution as under the provisional government.

-3. This constitution, and the laws of the Confederate States, made in persuance thereof, and all treaties made, or which shall be made under the authority of the Confederate States, shall be the supreme law of the land; and the judges in every State shall be bound thereby, anything in the constitution or laws of any State to the contrary notwithstanding.
-4. The Senators and Representatives before mentioned, and the members of the several State Legislatures; and all executive and judicial officers, both of the Confederate States and of the several States, shall be bound by oath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the Confederate States.
+3. This constitution, and the laws of the Confederate States, made in persuance thereof, and all treaties made, or which shall be made under the authority of the Confederate States, shall be the supreme law. of the land; and the judges in every State shall be bound thereby, anything in the constitution or laws of any State to the contrary notwithstanding.

+4. The Senators and Representatives before mentioned, and the members of the several State Legislathe Confederate States and of the several States, shall be bound by oath or affirmation to support this constitution, but no religious test shall ever be required as qualification to any office or public trust under the Confederate States.
 5. The enumeration, in the constitution, of certain rights, shall not be construed to deny or disparage others retained by the people of the several States.
 6. The powers not delegated to the Confederate States by the constitution, nor prohibited by it to the States are reserved to the States, respectively, or to the people thereof.

-ARTICLE VII.
 1. The ratification of the Conventions of five States shall be sufficient for the establishment of this constitution between the States so ratifying the same.
 2. When five States shall have ratified this constitution, in the manner before specified, the Congress under provisional constitution shall prescribe the time for holding the election of President and Vice President; and for the meeting of the Electoral College; and for counting the votes and inaugurating the President.
 They shall also prescribe the time for holding the first election of members of Congress under this constitution, and the time for assembling the same.
-Until the assembling of such Congress, the Congress under the provisional constitution shall continue to exercise the legislative powers granted them, not extending beyond the time limited by the constitution of the provisional government.
+Until the assembling of such Congress, the Congress under the provisional constitution shall confinue to exercise the legislative powers granted them, not extending beyond the time limited by the constitution of the provisional government.
 Adopted unanimously, March 11, 1861.

 J. Q. DE CARTERET.
-JOHN ARMSTRONG.
-NORTH-CAROLINA BOOK BINDERY.
-(OVER THE N. C. BOOK STORE.
-DeCarteret & Armstrong,

-BOOK BINDERS AND BLANK BOOK MANUFAC-
+ORTH-CAROLINA BOOK BINDERY, (OVER THE N. C. BOOK STORE.)
+DeCarteret & Armstrong, BOOK BINDERS AND BLANK BOOK MANUFACliam H. Haywood, jr. R. MOORE.
+ATTORNEY AT LAW,

-RALEIGH, N. C. Jan.
+TURERS, RALEIGH, N. C. Jan.
 23, 1861.
-16-1v T.D.
-GRAHAM HAYWOOD, COUNSELLOR AND ATTORNEY AT LAW Will attend the County and Superior Courts of Wake,

-Johnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolina, at Raleigh.
+ED.
+GRAHAM HATWOOD, COUNSELLOR AND ATTORNEY AT LAW Will attend the County and Superior Courts of Wake, ohnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolina, at Raleigh.
 Office, the one formerly occupied by the late Hon.
-William H. Haywood, jr. Jan.
-26, 1861.
-R. MOORE,
+Wil-